abaeyens/ros2_documentation/source/Tutorials/Intermediate/Testing/Integration.rst

 Summary
 -------

-In this tutorial, we explored the process of creating and running integration tests on the ROS 2 Turtlesim node.
+In this tutorial, we explored the process of creating and running integration tests on the ROS 2 turtlesim node.
 We discussed the integration test launch file and covered writing active tests and post-shutdown tests.
 To recap, the four key elements of the integration test launch file are: